 Welcome to my personal website, Food For Thought Fiction, or FFTF for short.
-Put simply, FFTF is an introduction to me and my written work.
-If FFTF persuades you to venture into my written work, my promise to you as a reader is also simple: if after digging into my work fairly deeply, you feel your money has been wasted, please contact me for a full refund.
+Put simply, this website, like most I suppose, is pretty self-serving.
+It’s an introduction to me and my written work, so if FFTF persuades you to venture into my written work, my promise to you as a reader is also simple: if after digging into my work fairly deeply, you feel your money has been wasted, please contact me for a full refund.
 Thank you, and here’s wishing you an adventurous journey.

 I was born in Oklahoma and spent my early youth in upstate New York.
 In 1965, I graduated high school, started college that same year at the University of Oklahoma (OU), then dropped out (flunked out, really) and joined the Marine Corps in early 1966.
 I served a tour in Vietnam as a “grunt” from October 1966 to November 1967 assigned to Golf Company of the 26th Marine Regiment and was wounded in May 1967.
 In December 1969, I got out of the Marine Corps and immediately re-enrolled at OU where I graduated with an English Literature degree in 1977.
 After that, I completed two years of graduate-level literature studies, then went to work at OU until 1996.